nexpy/nxrefine/_sources/installation.rst.txt

         the server.
 Once reaching the limit, new jobs will only start as old ones are finished.

-* **concurrent**
-  This determines whether parallelized processes should be used in the workflow.
+:concurrent: This determines whether parallelized processes should be
+             used in the workflow.
 These speed up the computation, but can be disabled if they cause issues with the server.
 Note that this refers to whether multiple processes can be run simultaneously, *e.g.*, in peaks searches, not whether multiple jobs can be submitted to the server.
 Valid values are ``True`` or ``False``.

-* **run_command**
-  This is a string that is prepended to any jobs that are submitted to the server.
+:run_command: This is a string that is prepended to any jobs that are
+              submitted to the server.
 It can contain a set of switches in addition to the job submission command itself.

-* **template**
-  In some systems, it is necessary to wrap the command that is submitted to the server in a shell script.
+:template: In some systems, it is necessary to wrap the command that is
+           submitted to the server in a shell script.
 This is the name of the script, which should be stored in the ``nxserver`` directory.
 It should contain the string ``<NXSERVER>``, which is replaced by the job command.

-* **cctw**
-  This is the path to the CCTW executable used to transform data from instrumental coordinates to reciprocal space.
+:cctw: This is the path to the CCTW executable used to transform data
+       from instrumental coordinates to reciprocal space.

 **Instrument Settings**
 The instrument settings are used to define the name of the instrument,